RockShox Rear Shock Service - Monarch 4.2

 Release all pressure from the shock.
 At the air-can body, remove cap from air valve and use a small hex key to depress Schrader valve (Figure 6).
 There is also pressure inside the damper body.
 If the damper body is not being serviced internally, it is not necessary to release this pressure.

 The Schrader valve core may also be removed for cleaning and lubrication of valve seals (Figure 7).
 Re-install the valve core after wiping clean and lubricating with a small amount of suspension fluid.

-Secure theair-can eyelet in the soft-jaws of a vise, using for example the AV-4 and clamping between the holes in the jaws.
+Secure the air can eyelet in the soft jaws of a vise, (the AV-5 works well) and clamping between the holes in the jaws.
 The larger side of the rear shock should face downward.
 Grab the air-can body firmly by hand and turn the body counter-clockwise (Figure 8).
 Some air pressure may escape at this time.
-Alternatively, a "strap wrench" will add leverage and not hurt the air-can (Figure 9).
+Alternatively, a “strap wrench” will add leverage and not hurt the air-can (Figure 9).

 Pull upward on air-can to remove the air-can body from shock damper (Figure 10).
 NOTE: The damper shaft assembly body should not be disassembled.
 Service of the damper should be performed only by a trained professional mechanic.

 Remove the negative spring bumper from damper body (Figure 11).